Eternal-Br/ADS-IDAC-SimPy/README.md

 ​   （2）Create a new user User name: *user1* , and whos Password is : \*\*\*\*\*

-​   （3）Assign idac database permissions foruser1
+​   （3）Assign idac database permissions for user1

 6. Call the init_mysql () function in src/server/opt_db.py to initialize the corresponding data table.
 Note that the password for connecting to the database here should be the same as the one you set in the previous step.